Skip to main content

 Source Generator Assertions

-TUnit provides source generators to make creating custom assertions incredibly easy.
-Instead of manually writing assertion classes and extension methods, you can simply decorate your methods with attributes and let the generator do the work.
+TUnit provides source generators to simplify creating custom assertions.
+Instead of manually writing assertion classes and extension methods, you can decorate your methods with attributes and let the generator do the work.

 Overview